 Along with her best friend Maureen, Dana was co-producer/writer/director for a mystery-oriented theatrical troupe based in San Diego.
 While no actual murders occurred during their performances, there were times when the actors and clients made the idea very tempting.
-These experiences were the basis for her mystery novel Murder for Hire: The Peruvian Pigeon (Rock Publications, 2007).
+These experiences were the basis for her mystery novel Murder for Hire: The Peruvian Pigeon (Rock Publications, 2007/Fox Spirit Books 2016).
 Dana also co-wrote What Women Really Want in Bed (Quiver Press) with Cynthia Gentry, their second writing partnership after Secret Seductions, for which Dana used the pseudonym Roxanne Colville.

-Through seven plus years of volunteering at EFBC/FCC (Exotic Feline Breeding Facility/Feline Conservation Center), Dana’s had a full-grown leopard sit on her feet, kissed by tigers, held baby jaguars and had her thumb sucked by an ocelot with nursing issues.
+Through ten plus years of volunteering at EFBC/FCC (Exotic Feline Breeding Facility/Feline Conservation Center), Dana’s had a full-grown leopard sit on her feet, kissed by tigers, held baby jaguars and had her thumb sucked by an ocelot with nursing issues.
 She’s addicted to bad movies and any book or film, good or bad, which include zombies.
 Her other hobbies include surfing (badly), collecting beach glass (obsessively), and wine tasting (happily).

 Volunteering at EFBC-FCC has been a life-changing experience (click here to read an essay published in Morbid Curiosity about my experiences) and I would urge anyone in the L.A. area (or willing to put in a bit of a commute) to check out the site: www.cathouse-fcc.org.

-KITTEN & CAT RESCUE (Rogue Rescue)
+KITTEN & CAT RESCUE (Purrchance Rescue)

 I don’t remember exactly when my love affair with wine started, but I do remember the first time I had wine that brought the phrase ‘nectar of the gods’ to life for me.
 I was at a friend’s (his name was Mike, but everyone called him ‘Animal’) birthday party at his dad’s house in Del Mar.
 His dad was something of an oenophile and wanted to celebrate Mike’s birthday in style.
 We had steamed crab with butter for dinner and two bottles of wine, one a German white from the ‘30s and the other a red.
 I don’t remember what country it was from, the year, or any other details.
-There were about 15 of us at the party so none of us got a lot of either wine.
+There were about fifteen of us at the party so none of us got a lot of either wine.
 But both of them were genuinely transcendent, well beyond quaffable (thank you, Rex Pickett and SIDEWAYS) and made an indelible impression on taste buds.

-I also remember the first two bottles of red wine that convinced me wine didn’t have to be sweet and white.
+I also remember the first two bottles of red wine that convinced me that wine didn’t have to be sweet and white.
 The first was a bottle of ’95 Marques de Caceres Rioja that an old roommate brought home to share with dinner.
 I think we had it with your basic red sauce spaghetti and it tasted really good.
 Not transcendent, but damn fine.
 The second was some Black Mountain Fat Cat Cabernet from Trader Joe’s.
 I had it with pizza and once again, just that perfect pairing of food and wine that leaves its mark.